-Tokyo Olympic CEO reminds all: Cannabis is banned in Japan
+Tokyo Olympics next year: Faster, Stronger, but not Higher

+TOKYO (AP) — The famous Olympic motto is Faster, Higher, Stronger.
+Next year in Tokyo, it could be shortened to only “Faster and Stronger.”
+Higher is out.

+That was part of a warning on Tuesday from Toshiro Muto, the chief executive of the Tokyo Olympics.

-TOKYO (AP) — Cannabis has been legalized in some parts of the world.
-But the chief executive of next year’s Tokyo Olympics has reminded potential visitors to the games that the substance is against the law in Japan.
+Cannabis has been legalized in some parts of the world, but Muto reminded potential visitors to the games that the substance is against the law in Japan.

-Toshiro Muto of the Tokyo Olympic organizing committee said at a news conference on Tuesday that at least one member of the executive board brought up the issue at a meeting.
+Muto said at a news conference that at least one member of the executive board brought up the issue at a meeting.

 “There are countries and some regions around the world that have relaxed rules recently,” Muto said, speaking through an interpreter.
 “Unfortunately, the use of cannabis constitutes a violation of law and that needs to be thoroughly communicated.”